SIM Swapping Protection: How to Stop Attackers From Hijacking Your Phone Number

 SIM Swapping Protection Checklist

-- ☐ Set a carrier account PIN at AT&T, Verizon, or T-Mobile — use a unique random PIN
+- ☐ Set a carrier account PIN at AT&T, Verizon, or T-Mobile — use a unique random PIN from our password generator

 - ☐ Enable port freeze or "NOPORT" if your carrier offers it